-Within the context of Somatic Education a ‘pandiculation’ is a voluntary and deliberate tightening of our muscles, followed by a slow, smooth voluntary and deliberate release of those muscles, then a pause at rest.
+Within the context of Clinical Somatic Education a ‘pandiculation’ is a voluntary and deliberate contraction of our muscles, followed by a slow, smooth voluntary and deliberate release of that contractions, then a pause at rest.
 It’s that simple.
-By voluntarily contracting your muscles you engage the part of your brain involved in learning movements, the sensorimotor cortex (see below).
+By voluntarily contracting your muscles you engage the part of your brain involved in voluntary movements, the sensorimotor cortex (see below).
 This takes your muscles off auto pilot and puts you back in voluntary control of your muscles.

 Interesting.
 So how do our muscles get all tight and sore in the first place?

 Great question!
 There are many reasons; stress (both physical, mental and emotional), accidents, falls, injuries, surgeries, repetitive actions, collisions.
 All of these can contribute to chronic muscle tension.
 This tension builds up in our nervous system day after day, week after week.
 The more stress, accidents and injuries we experience, the more tension we accumulate, the stiffer our bodies feel, and the harder it is to move freely.